 A list of features is not a vision, even if their implementation seems far off.
-The roadmap should ultimately point to your organization's big-picture business value, which is bigger than a single product.
+The roadmap should ultimately point to your organization's big-picture business value, which is likely bigger than even a single product.
 There may be many steps to get there but having a clear idea of the path-even if the latter stages are less detailed-is the only way to arrive at the destination you seek.
 Think big, and then even bigger than that.